First SFT, Second RL, Third UPT: Continual Improving Multi-Modal LLM Reasoning via Unsupervised Post-Training: Introduction

 \section{Introduction}

-Multi-modal Large Language Models (MLLMs) have achieved remarkable performance on a variety of vision-language tasks, ranging from image captioning to visual reasoning~\cite{liu2023llava, zhu2023minigpt, li2023blip, wei2023instructiongpt, wang2024qwen2vl}.
-By combining the language understanding capabilities of large language models (LLMs) with visual perception, MLLMs can process and reason over both textual and visual information.
-The dominant paradigm for improving MLLMs in the post-training stage typically involves supervised fine-tuning (SFT) and reinforcement learning (RL).
-However, both SFT and RL rely on large volumes of high-quality and annotated multi-modal data, such as image captions, visual reasoning traces, ground truth answers, and human preference signals.
+Multi-modal Large Language Models (MLLMs) have achieved remarkable performance on a variety of vision-language tasks, ranging from image captioning to visual reasoning~\cite{liu2023llava, zhu2023minigpt, wei2023instructiongpt, zhang2024generalist, zhang2025evaluating, zuo-etal-2025-inimagetrans}.
+The dominant paradigm for improving MLLMs in the post-training stage typically involves supervised fine-tuning (SFT) and reinforcement learning (RL)~\cite{wang2024longllava, zhou2024comprehensive, yuan2024tinygpt, tie2025survey, cao2025survey, yang2025agentic}.
+However, both SFT and RL rely on large volumes of high-quality and annotated multi-modal data, such as image captions, visual reasoning traces, verifiable ground truth answers, and human preference signals.
 As real-world tasks grow in complexity and quantity, a critical challenge emerges: curating and annotating high-quality data at scale becomes increasingly impractical.
-Thus, it is essential to explore new methods for improving MLLMs, such as using synthetic and unlabeled data.
+To overcome this data-dependency, a paradigm shift is required towards a third stage of post-training beyond SFT and RL, dedicated to the continual self-improvement of MLLMs through synthetic and unlabeled data.
+We formalize this third-stage paradigm as \textit{Unsupervised Post-Training}.

-Previous works have studied the use of MLLMs themselves to generate synthetic instruction data for self-improvement through offline training techniques like SFT and DPO~\cite{zhao2024genixer, deng2024enhancing, yu2024rlaif, tan2025beyond, tan2024iunderstandicreate, shi2025enhancing}.
+Previous works have studied the use of MLLMs themselves to generate synthetic instruction data for self-improvement through offline training techniques like SFT and DPO~\cite{zhao2024genixer, deng2024enhancing, yu2024rlaif, tan2025beyond, tan2024iunderstandicreate, shi2025enhancing, liu2025agentic}.
 These approaches typically involve complex pipelines with multiple stages, such as data generation, verification, and filtering, which are hard to iterate online.
-Fortunately, recent studies demonstrate notable success using online reinforcement learning (e.g. GRPO~\cite{shao2024deepseekmath}) with verifiable rewards~\cite{guo2025deepseek, zhou2025VisualThinker-R1-Zero, meng2025mmeureka, deng2025openvlthinker} to enhance the reasoning capabilities of LLMs and MLLMs.
+Fortunately, recent studies demonstrate notable success using online reinforcement learning (e.g. GRPO~\cite{shao2024deepseekmath}) with verifiable rewards to enhance the reasoning capabilities of MLLMs~\cite{wei2025advancing, meng2025mmeureka, deng2025openvlthinker}.
 A concurrent work, TTRL~\cite{zuo2025ttrl}, further extends this line by applying GRPO on test-time scaling of LLMs.
-Thus, it is promising that online RL enables models to continuously improve, thus acquiring novel reasoning abilities that exceed corresponding base models’ capacity.
-Motivated by these insights, we aim to investigate a fundamental and open question: \textit{Can we enable MLLMs to continually and iteratively self-improve their reasoning abilities from fully unlabeled training data without any external supervision?}
+It is promising that online RL enables models to continuously improve, thus acquiring novel reasoning abilities that exceed corresponding base models’ capacity.